 Getting Started

-Thank you for reaching out and pursing counseling with us.
+Thank you for reaching out and pursuing counseling with us.
 The first step is to read about our counselors and choose someone to contact directly.
 We all make our own appointments.
 You can find our contact information listed on our bios.

 This helps both you and your clinician maximize your time together.